s-baumann/PivotTables.jl/README.md

 **Opening the HTML:**

-⚠️ **IMPORTANT:** Do NOT open the HTML file directly!
-You will get CORS errors.
-Always use the launcher scripts.
+⚠️ **IMPORTANT:** If you open the html directly you might get permissions errors in your web browser.
+For this reason the package creates a sh file and a bat file that opens the html file with greater permissions.

 - **Windows:** Double-click `open.bat` or run it from command prompt
 - **Linux/macOS:** Run `./open.sh` from terminal (the script is automatically made executable)